openjdk/guide/src/guide/jbs-jdk-bug-system.md

 The fix version [na]{.jbs-value} should only be used on backport issues that is created by mistake.
 See [How to fix an incorrect backport creation in JBS].
 :::

-### Closing issues without knowing what fixed it

-If it's determined that an issue has been fixed, but it's unknown what change that fixed it, closing as [Fixed]{.jbs-value} is not an option as this requires a changeset in a project repository.
-[Duplicate]{.jbs-value} is also not an option since this requires a duplicate-link to the issue that fixed it.
-A common way to handle such cases is to close the issue as [Delivered]{.jbs-value} with the [Fix version/s]{.jbs-value} set to [unknown]{.jbs-value}.
-Closing an issue as [Cannot Reproduce]{.jbs-value} has also been common practice but is no longer recommended if it's known that the issue has actually been fixed.

 ### Closing issues as duplicates

 If the same issue is described in another JBS issue then close one against the other as [Closed]{.jbs-value}/[Duplicate]{.jbs-value}.
 In general the newer issue is closed as a [Duplicate]{.jbs-value} of the older one, but where the newer issue has a clearer description, or more useful, up-to-date comments then doing it the other way round is ok as long as none of them has been [Fixed]{.jbs-value} already.
 If one of the issues has been [Fixed]{.jbs-value} the other one should be closed as a [Duplicate]{.jbs-value} of the [Fixed]{.jbs-value} issue.
 There may be other reasons to choose to close one or the other issue as the [Duplicate]{.jbs-value}.
 As always - use your best judgement to make the end result as good as possible.